toddhorner/AFT/states/NV.md

 1. The NV Dept. of Health and Human Services Grants Management Unit published a [state food security plan](http://www.diversifynevada.com/uploads/studies/StrategicPlanFoodSecurityinNV_020713.pdf) in 2013.
 The plan focuses on preventing hunger and malnutrition.
 Although it does include goals related to increasing the consumption of local foods, it doesn't address preservation of agricultural resources.
 2. In 2014, the NV Governor's Office of Economic Development published [*"Nevada Agricultural Report: Analysis and Opportunities"*](http://www.diversifynevada.com/uploads/studies/2013nvagreport.pdf).
 The plan does not include a chapter of recommendations related to land use or farmland protection.
 Conversely, it does include recommendations related to the promotion of hydroponics and vertical farming:
     >Expand local based agriculture through vertical farming and hydroponic growing operations.
 Focus efforts on expanding technology adoption within the state and the  promotion and education of businesses to establish and succeed.
 Seek out empty buildings within communities and support their transition to growing centers.
+3. Department of Agriculture has not published a plan.

 #### State Planning Goals Related to Agriculture